 While you're away from the office, they can move the loads from your customers.
-In most cases, brokers offer a web-based TMS software that allows agents to login to load boards from their home computer or laptop.
+In most cases, brokers offer a web-based Transportation Management System (TMS) that allows agents to login to load boards from their home computer or laptop.

 A large majority of agents can find and move shipments while at home, sitting in their pajamas.